01 Dec

 Foreign Investment with Local Impact

-Foreign investors have the power to drive real change — but it requires a shift in perspective.
+Foreign investors have the power to drive real change.
+However, it requires a shift in perspective.

-Not just profits — partnerships with local communities and conservation groupsSmart capital can:
+Not just profits.
+But also partnerships with local communities and conservation groups.

-• Fund wildlife reserves and eco-tourism ventures as part of CSR or impact investment mandates
+• Fund wildlife reserves and eco-tourism ventures as part of impact investment mandates

 • Establish carbon offset programs tied to biodiversity preservation